vkhodygo/topy/docs/Tutorials.md

+# Tutorials

 Please read through the list of ToPy Keywords on the [Help](Help.md) page, else the below is not going to make a lot of sense.

-The Tutorials build on each other, if you jump straight to, for example Tutorial 4, you will miss some steps on how to solve a problem.
+The Tutorials build on each other, if you jump straight to, for example Tutorial 3, you will miss some steps on how to solve a problem.

-You will also need to install [Gmsh](http://gmsh.info).

 # Typical workflow
 1. Conceptualize the problem (this can be done on a piece of paper)